 For people for whom religion is important, it can be important in two main ways: for belief and for practice.
-In addition, people often report religious experiences whether these are once in a lifetime ones (e.g. a religious conversion) or more frequent ones (e.g. daily prayer).
 World-wide, religion remains of significance to many people, including young people; a survey undertaken in 2011 in 24 countries found that 73% of respondents under the age of 35 (94% in primarily Muslim countries and 66% in Christian majority countries) said that they had a religion / faith and that it was important to their lives (Ipsos MORI 2011; see also Smyth et al. 2013).

 For some people, their religious faith is absolutely the core of their being: they could no more feel comfortable acting or thinking in a way that conflicted with their religious values than they could feel comfortable not eating.
-One way of expressing this is to say that for such people their worldview is a religious one; another way is to say that religion plays a central part in their identity.
-Of course, for other people, religious faith is either an irrelevancy - an historical anachronism - or positively harmful with many of the ills that befall humankind being placed at its door (Halstead and Reiss 2003).
+Other ways of expressing this are to say that their worldview is a religious one or that religion plays a central part in their identity.
+For other people, religious faith is either an irrelevancy - an historical anachronism - or positively harmful with many of the ills that befall humankind being placed at its door (Halstead and Reiss 2003).